CustomerSure

 It’s a simple idea to explain, but getting it right in practice takes attention to detail.

-Imagine kicking a ball.
-It’s simple to visualise, and it’s easy to explain to someone who’s never kicked a ball before.
-But to do it well takes a bit more finessing – how much power you strike with, which surface of your foot you use, the direction of your leg; they all affect where the ball ends up.
-Experience matters.
+It’s easy to to visualise, and it’s easy to explain to someone who’s never tthrown a ball before.
+But to do it well takes a bit more finessing – how hard you throw, when you release the ball, overarm or underarm; they all affect where the ball ends up.

 And so it is with NPS.
 It’s a simple concept, but your success depends very much on your attention to the details.